 West Virginia requires CONs within five broad categories-hospital beds, beds outside hospitals, equipment, facilities and services.
-Overall, West Virginia maintains 44 CON requirements and an additional five moratoria.
-West Virginia's moratoria prohibit: (1) opioid treatment programs; (2) adding beds in intermediate care facilities; (3) adding beds in intermediate care facilities for individuals with intellectual disabilities; (4) adding beds in skilled nursing homes; and (5) building or replacing skilled nursing facilities.
-West Virginia is the only state that maintains a moratorium on opioid treatment programs.
-W.Va.
-Code § 16-2D-9(4).
+Overall, West Virginia maintains a broad CON law with additional moratoria on opioid treatment programs as well as specified intermediate care and skilled nursing homes and building or replacing skilled nursing beds and facilities.
+West Virginia is the only state with a moratorium on opioid treatment programs.
+See W. Va.
+Code § 16-2D-9.
 West Virginia further maintains a catch-all CON.
 If no other CON applies to a specific project, this catch-all CON applies to expenditures of \$5,508,217, as updated annually, for nearly any purpose.
-W.Va. §§ 16-2D-2(24), 16-2D-8(a)(3)(A).
+W. Va. §§ 16-2D-2(15), (24), 16-2D-3(a)(3), 16-2D-8(a)(3)(A).